-The goal of this fellowship is to develop expertise and prepare the individual for the clincal or academic practice of pediatric orthopaedics.
-Children's Hospital Colorado in Denver is a state of the art facility with our new hospital opening in October 2007.
+The goal of this fellowship is to develop expertise and prepare the individual for the clincal or academic practice of pediatric orthopedics.
+Children's Hospital Colorado in Denver is a state-of-the-art facility.
 A broad spectrum of patients are seen each year at our hospital and network of care facilities.
-You will have expousure to various orthopaedic disorders including but not limited to: clubfoot deformities, hip dysplasia, scoliosis, kyphosis, congenital spine deformities, lower extremity deformity, fractures, orthopaedic trauma, orthopaedic oncology, cerebral palsy, muscular dystrophy, spina bifida, and sports medicine patients.
-We have centers in our department dedicated to hip preservation, spine deformity, orthopaedic oncology, cerebral palsy, limb deformity, and sports medicine.
+You will have expousure to various orthopedic disorders including but not limited to: clubfoot deformities, hip dysplasia, scoliosis, kyphosis, congenital spine deformities, lower extremity deformity, fractures, orthopaedic trauma, orthopaedic oncology, cerebral palsy, muscular dystrophy, spina bifida, and sports medicine patients.
+We have centers in our department dedicated to hip preservation, spine deformity, orthopedic oncology, cerebral palsy, limb deformity, and sports medicine.

-Our esteemed faculty are highly trained in pediatric orthopaedics and varying subspecialties.
-Our orthopaedic oncology program is headed by Dr. Travis Heare, and offers treatments in tumor and oncology disorders as well as limb preservation.
+Our esteemed faculty are highly trained in pediatric orthopedics and varying subspecialties.
+Our orthopedic oncology program is headed by Dr. Travis Heare, and offers treatments in tumor and oncology disorders as well as limb preservation.
 Dr. Eduardo Novais leads our hip growth, development, and disorders program and treats complex hip disorders along with congenital hip dysplasia.
-Dr. Frank Chang is the Medical Director for the Center of Gait and Movement Analysis which offers in depth analysis by a team of surgeons, therapists, kinesiologists, physiatrists, and engineers.
+Dr. Frank Chang is the Medical Director for the Center of Gait and Movement Analysis, which offers in depth analysis by a team of surgeons, therapists, kinesiologists, physiatrists, and engineers.

 Dr. Chang also works with our